TeamRegular/kernel/README.md

 --------------------------
 Display: currently uses simplefb. tegra-drm support should appear in the future.

-USB: not working yet - should come soon.

-Joystick: requires USB.

 Wifi: not working yet.

 All the rest should be working as expected.
 You can access eMMC and SD.